-- 17.1 All staff should be aware of the school policy on e-Safety which sets out expectations relating to: - o Creating a safer online learning environment - o Giving everyone the skills, knowledge and understanding to help children and young people stay safe on line, question the information they are accessing and support the development of critical - o Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on line which may make pupils vulnerable, including sexting (youth-produced sexual imagery). - Use of mobile technology both within school and on school trips/outings - Use of camera equipment, including smart phones - What steps to take if you have concerns and where to go for help. - Staff use of social media is set out in the Staff Code of Conduct - 17.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our Anti-Bullying Policy.
-This includes sexting and image exchange under threat or use of coercion. - 17.3 Pupils, staff and parents are supported to understand the risks posed by the CONTENT accessed by pupils - their CONDUCT online - and who they have CONTACT with in the digital world. - 17.4 We have an e-Safety Policy which sets out the acceptable use of mobile technologies by pupils and staff whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to. - 17.5 Visitors to our school are respectfully requested to turn all mobile devices off.
-This is a safeguarding measure for our pupils. - 17.6 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.
-Lockers are provided in the staffroom for the safe storage of mobile phones and other personal belongings. - 17.7 A wealth of information is available on our website to support parents/carers to keep their children safe online where they are asked to learn online at home.
+- 17.1 All staff should be aware of the school's e-Safety policy which sets out expectations relating to: - Creating a safer online learning environment - Giving everyone the skills, knowledge and understanding to help children and young people stay safe on line, question the information they are accessing and support the development of critical thinking. - Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on line which may make pupils vulnerable, including the sending of nude or semi-nude images. - Use of camera equipment, including smart phones - What steps to take if you have concerns and where to go for help. - \circ $\;$ Staff use of social media is set out in the Staff Code of Conduct - 17.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our Anti-Bullying Policy. - 17.3 We are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation.

+- 17.4 Pupils, staff and parents are supported to understand the risks posed by - the CONTENT accessed by pupils - their CONDUCT online - who they have CONTACT with in the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and/or financial scams - 17.5 We have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material. - 17.6 We will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.7 We have an e-Safety Policy which sets out the acceptable use of mobile technologies by pupils and staff whilst onsite. - 17.8 Visitors to our school are respectfully requested to turn all mobile devices off. - 17.9 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.
+Lockers are provided in the staffroom for the safe storage of mobile phones and other personal belongings. - 17.10All staff receive awareness training in order to understand the risks children are exposed to.